 This is a common criticism of working from photographs.
 There is the idea that reliance on reference images stops artists from turning to their imagination to create images.

-This is a possibility if artists become preoccupied with the idea of creating an exact copy of what they see in the photo.
+This is possible if artists become preoccupied with creating an exact copy of what they see in the photo.
 It helps to doodle and mess around with art materials without reference points to see how you express yourself.
 You can create more emotive and interesting images that way.